Sanofi ditches mRNA COVID-19 vaccine after rivals' success | Health

 Sanofi reported 2.5 billion euros ($2.9 billion) in sales from flu vaccines in 2020, the largest of its vaccine business, which recorded total sales of 5.9 billion euros.
 The mRNA COVID-19 vaccines trick the human body into producing proteins known as antigens that are found on the surface of the coronavirus that causes the disease.
 That primes the immune system to quell future infections.

-Under the more traditional protein-based vaccine approach that Sanofi will now focus on, the antigen is bioengineered in labs and combined with an efficacy booster known as an adjuvant, provided by GSK.
+Under the more traditional protein-based vaccine approach that Sanofi will now focus on, the antigen is bioengineered in labs and combined with an efficacy-boosting ingredient known as an adjuvant, provided by GSK.
 Triomphe said the European Union and Britain had ordered 75 million doses of this vaccine, banking on future regulatory approval.

 German biotech firm CureVac earlier this month also acknowledged rivals' dominance when it cancelled some of the contract manufacturing deals for its experimental mRNA COVID-19 vaccine with two prospective partners.
 CureVac's product is under review by the EU's drugs regulator, with an uncertain outcome after disappointing trial results.